 It should be noted that most public hospitals also have complaints liaison officers who can help resolve a complaint (therefore removing the need to resort to a more formal mechanism).

-Where there has been a significant problem with management of a health service, a complaint may be made to the Department of Health or the Minister for Health.
+Where there has been a significant problem with management of a health service, a complaint may be made to the Department of Health and Human Services or to the Minister for Health.

 In 2010, the procedures for handling complaints against health professionals were extensively amended.

-The Health Services Commissioner is appointed under the Health Services (Conciliation and Review) Act 1987 (Vic).
-The objects of this Act are to:
+The Health Services Commissioner is appointed under the Health Services (Conciliation and Review) Act 1987 (Vic) (“HSCRA”).
+The objects of the HSCRA are to:

 •enable users of Victorian health services to have their complaints about health services resolved by an independent and accessible mechanism;